How to Grow your Own Fruits & Vegetables

 How To

-Basil is one of the most versatile herbs you can use in your kitchen.
-Basil is great for flavouring dishes, as well as adding flavor to soups and sauces, pasta, and desserts.
-Here are some ways to grow basil indoors.
+Basil is one among the most versatile herbs you could use in your kitchen.
+Basil is great to add flavor to dishes, sauces or pastas.
+These are some great tips to grow basil indoors.

-Carefully choose your location.
+1. Choose your location carefully.
 Basil is an annual plant and will only live one season if it's not in the right place.
-It can tolerate partial shade but prefers full sun.
+It prefers full sunshine but can tolerate some shade.
 If you want to grow it outside choose an area that is well-ventilated.

-Plant the seeds.
-Basil seeds should always be planted at least 2 weeks before the last frost date.
-Place the seeds 1/2 inch deep into small pots containing potting mix.
-Cover the pots with clear plastic wrap and keep the pots in a warm area out of direct sunlight.
+2. Plant the seeds.
+Basil seeds must be planted at the latest two weeks before last frost.
+Plant the seeds in small pots that are 1/2 inch deep.
+Wrap the pots with clear plastic and place them in a sunny area.
 Germination takes approximately ten days.
-Once they are germinated, transfer them to a protected area where the temperatures are at 70 degrees Fahrenheit.
+Once germinated, move the pots into a shaded area where temperatures stay around 70 degrees Fahrenheit.

-Water the plants regularly.
+5. You should water your plants often.
 Basil needs to be hydrated regularly to ensure its survival.
-A rain gauge can be used to measure how much water plants need.
+To check how much water your plants need, you can use a rain gauge.
 Use a timer, which will turn off the irrigation when there is no rain.

-You should pick your basil at its peak.
+6. Pick your basil when it reaches its prime.
 For bushier growth, pick leaves more often.

-The leaves can be dried on paper towels or screens.
+7. Use paper towels to dry leaves.
 Dry the leaves in glass jars and bags in the fridge.